 As is the case with so many exterior design issues, hitting the right marks is mostly a matter of common sense.
-As a contractor with extensive experience with all types of fire features, and as an expert witness in situations where something’s gone terribly wrong, I’d like to share some of the basic guidelines I use to maximize both safety and enjoyment of fire pits.
+As a contractor with extensive experience with all types of fire features, and as an expert witness in situations where something’s gone terribly wrong, I’d like to share some of the basic guidelines I refer to when I build a concrete fire pit while maximizing both safety and enjoyment.

 Let’s take a brief look at some basic measures that help minimize operational risks.
 It bears mentioning that with fire, as is true with water, there is always an element of risk and it’s impossible to design with every remote possibility in mind.
 The fact is, sometimes people do careless things that lead to injury.
 That said, we can still set things up so that there is less risk for people who use their features appropriately.